LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/validation-annotations.rst

       }
    }

+.. admonition:: Tip

+   The full list of Java validation annotations is in the `documentation <https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html>`_ for ``javax.validation.constraints``.

 Before we can start up our application, we need to add a new column to the ``events/index`` template to make ``contactEmail`` visible.
-Our table now looks like this:

 .. sourcecode:: html
    :lineno-start: 8